drghirlanda/alex/Manual.md

 critical time, or if alex crashes for any reason before the lock is released, subsequent instances of alex will wait forever for the lock t be released.
-In these cases, you can simply delete the lock file, which is Subjects.csv.lck in the Design directory.
+In these cases, you can simply delete the lock file, which is Subjects.csv.lck in the Design folder.

 <a name="contacts"></a>